SwitchAxe/Lapis/README.md

 # Lapis
-A GNU/Linux Shell built in the Ruby programming language.
+## A GNU/Linux Shell built in the Ruby programming language.
-This means not only that the line editor is written in Ruby, but also that the shell itself is just a superset of Ruby that can execute any Ruby code, together with external binaries (just like any other shell).
+It's designed to be minimal (currently it's fully implemented in ~200 LOCs of pure ruby!) and fully compatible with pure ruby code.